-INTRODUCTION AND PRINCIPLES
+INTRODUCTION AND PRINCIPLES:

-Read Academy operates non-selective admission into the School at Reception age; further details on the process are given below and in the Schools Admission Policy.
-The School welcomes all children who can make the most of the opportunities offered and can flourish in its caring environment.
-The head teacher is firmly committed to inclusivity, to giving every child the best possible start in life and all pupils with disabilities are welcome, provided of course the School can reasonably provide them with the help and support that they require.
+Read Academy operates non-selective admission into the school at Reception age.

+The school welcomes all children who can make the most of the opportunities offered and can flourish in its caring environment.
+The head teacher is firmly committed to inclusivity, to giving every child the best possible start in life and all pupils with disabilities are welcome, provided of course the school can reasonably provide them with the help and support that they require.

-The induction training for all teaching and support staff underlines the importance of identifying and providing for the individual needs of pupils with SEN as a special category within the safeguarding of all children (using as reference the DfE document Keeping Children Safe in Education (KCSIE) September 2016).
+The induction training for all teaching and support staff underlines the importance of identifying and providing for the individual needs of pupils with SEN as a special category within the safeguarding of all children.

-This policy provides the framework by which the School expects to follow all due regulations following on from the Children and Families Act 2014 and the SEN and Disability Code of Practice, 0-25 years, 2014 (SEND Code 2014) and how it expects to achieve its fundamental aim of making the School and its facilities as widely accessible as it is reasonably and practically possible to achieve.
+This policy provides the framework by which the school expects to follow all due regulations following on from the Children and Families Act 2014 and the SEN and Disability Code of Practice, 0-25 years, 2014 (SEND Code 2014) and how it expects to achieve its fundamental aim of making the school and its facilities as widely accessible as it is reasonably and practically possible to achieve.